kir-/mpc-imle/README.md

 ```

 ## Making Local Env File
 Copy `.env.local` to make a `.env`.
-This file will be used to set specify your device such as cuda or cpu.
+This file is used to specify your device such as cuda or cpu.
 It is also used for configurations for weights and biases.

 ## Using pretrained weights
 [TODO]